Los Angeles Drug Crime Attorney

 felony, depending on certain details.

-If you are facing charges for any drug crime, a Los Angeles criminal defense
+If you are facing charges for any drug crime, a Los Angeles drug crime

-lawyer from our firm can advise you as to the process, consequences and
+defense lawyer from our firm can advise you as to the process, consequences

 Factors that may be considered in such a decision: